melaniehuang/CarCompare3D/README.md

 | groundClearance | Can I get to my camping spot? |

 ![3D Car comparison of length, height, width and ground clearance](http://i.imgur.com/JJfbppk.png)

-Measurements is mm are scaled to 1/5 of the size to fit into the pixels of the canvas.
-Car 'base' is represented in red, this is giving me a base size of a car I'm used to driving. ie. "Swift09".
-Car 'compare' is the car I want to compare it to in size and ground clearance. ie. "Vitara16".